 Amsterdam’s architecture is unique and varied.
 You’ll find tall houses, historic houses, slanted houses, and even sinking houses.
-But Amsterdam’s homes are perhaps best known for being narrow — and the narrowest house of all?
-It’s only just over two metres wide.
+But Amsterdam’s homes are perhaps best known for being narrow.

-The narrowest house in Amsterdam: Oude Hougestrat 22
+The narrowest house in Amsterdam: Oude Hoogstraat 22

-Of the three skinniest houses in Amsterdam, the one holding the record measures in at just 2.2 metres wide (Americans, that’s about the length of six wine bottles).
+Of the three skinniest houses in Amsterdam, the one holding the record for the narrowest of them all measures just 2.2 metres in width.
+(Americans, that’s about the length of six wine bottles.)

-The dainty landmark is now aptly home to Amsterdam’s tiniest tea shop, which opened in 2014.
-At just five metres long, the total area is of the tea room is a gezellig nine square metres.
+The dainty landmark is now aptly home to Amsterdam’s tiniest tea shop, which opened its doors in 2014.
+At just five metres deep, the total area of the tea room is a gezellig nine square metres.

 Amsterdam’s other narrow houses

-These next two Amsterdam houses may not be the skinniest of the skinny, but they’d still be approved for a fashion runway in the 90s.
+These next two Amsterdam houses may not be the skinniest of the skinny, but they’d still be approved for a high fashion runway in the ’90s.

-🧭 How to get there: Head southwest from Central Station, about 600 metres
+🧭 How to get there: Head southwest from Central Station

 🧭 How to get there: Just around the corner from Oude Hoogstraat 22